aidevnn/FastGoat/README.md

 # FastGoat
-Fastest C# can do for studying Finite Groups, abelians or not, quotient groups, direct products and many more...
+What C# can do for studying Finite Groups, abelians or not, quotient groups, direct products and many more...

 ```
 var z = new Zn(4, 5);